alexis-moins/pm/README.md

   pm [COMMAND] --help | -h
   pm --version | -v

+Commands:
+  help     Show help about a command space    Create, delete or list spaces tmux     Commands for tmux integration

 PROJECT Commands:
   new      Create a new empty project clone    Clone a remote git repository